farahwadya/Virtual-Robot-Simulation-/README.md

 ---
 ## Classes and Functions per class

-- Environment:
+- **Environment:** Responsible for managing the grid, obstacles, goal detection, and boundary checking.

   - is_within_bounds, is_obstacle, is_goal, display: this func are used in case there are no visual screen so it display the enviroment

-- ** Robot **:
+- **Robot**: Handles movement, sensing, decision-making, state transitions, and path planning.

   - 2 Enum classes (Direction, RoboteState)
-  - Movment and assign coordinates Function (turn_left, turn_right, next position( assign the coordinates of next position), move_forward(move robot if no obstacles or wall)
+  - Movement and assigning coordinates Functions (turn_left, turn_right, next position( assign the coordinates of next position), move_forward(move robot if no obstacles or wall)
   - Sensor Function( sense:check infront of robot only, sensewithinfo:print info that been sensed 'used for debugging', sense_all_direction:360 c sensor check all cells in all direction
 ---